gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

       - [ ] with `second_factor: optional` in `auth_service`, should succeed
   - [ ] Login Password Only
   - [ ] Login with MFA
-    - [ ] Add an OTP, a WebAuthn and a Touch ID/Windows Hello device with `tsh mfa add`
+    - [ ] Add an OTP, a WebAuthn and a Touch ID device with `tsh mfa add`
     - [ ] Login via OTP
     - [ ] Login via WebAuthn
-      - [ ] macOS/Linux
-      - [ ] Windows
-    - [ ] Login via platform authenticator
-      - [ ] Touch ID
+    - [ ] Login via Touch ID
-      - [ ] Windows Hello
     - [ ] Login via WebAuthn using an U2F device

     U2F devices must be registered in a previous version of Teleport.

     Using Teleport v9, set `auth_service.authentication.second_factor = u2f`,
     restart the server and then register an U2F device (`tsh mfa add`).
-Upgrade the installation to the current Teleport version (one major at a time) and try to log in using the U2F device as your second factor - it should work.
+Upgrade the install to the current Teleport version (one major at a time) and try to login using the U2F device as your second factor - it should work.

   - [ ] Login OIDC
   - [ ] Login SAML